genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ?
 NPM Token (for the @genesislcap scope): YOUR_TOKEN
 ```

-Once you have done this you should see the following message in your terminal:
+Once you have done this, you should see the following message in your terminal:
 ```
 ℹ Application created successfully! 🎉 Please open the application and follow the README to complete setup.
 ```